fortedigital/EpiResponsivePicture/README.md

 ### Releasing new version of the package

-After merge to `master` branch is done automatically new version of both nuget and npm packages will be released.
-This is done by internal Azure Devops pipeline set up in Forte space (`fortedigital->Forte.OpenSource->Pipelines->Forte.EpiResponsivePicture .NET 6`)
+Once the merge to the master branch is completed, the Azure DevOps pipeline within the Forte space (`fortedigital->Forte.OpenSource->Pipelines->Forte.EpiResponsivePicture .NET 6`) will automatically release new versions of both NuGet and npm packages.